devopness/devopness/docs/servers/remove-server.md

 ---
 title: Remove a Server
-intro: Devopness allows you to provision servers on multiple cloud providers or connect to existing servers.
-Choose one of the related topics below to get specific instructions for the cloud provider on which you want to remove a server.
+intro: Learn how to remove a server when it's no longer needed.
+As Devopness allows you to provision servers on multiple cloud providers, or even connect existing servers, the steps to remove a server will vary per cloud provider.
+Choose one of the related topics below to get specific instructions for the cloud provider from which you want to remove a server.
 links:
     overview:
     quickstart: